 Cinema, as a medium, is unparalleled in its power to shed light on crippling issues faced by society, and anorexia is one such crucial instance.
-Anorexia nervosa, by its name proper, is an eating disorder indicated by unnaturally low body weight, fear of gaining weight, and adoption of extreme measures to maintain this crippling sense of inadequacy and worthlessness.
+Anorexia nervosa, by its name proper, is an eating disorder indicated by unnaturally low body weight, fear of gaining weight, and the adoption of extreme measures to maintain this crippling sense of inadequacy and worthlessness.
 Notwithstanding other reasons, anorexic people tend to have low self-belief that stems from cultural products such as books and films, to name only two.
-As such, it is a responsibility of those in media to be more encompassing in their body shape ideals.
+As such, it is the responsibility of those in media to be more encompassing in their body shape ideals.
 They need to move away from obnoxious and outdated notions.
-The false impression of perfection across brochures and billboards have far-reaching ramifications on human wellbeing and body positivity.
+The false impression of perfection across brochures and billboards has far-reaching ramifications on human wellbeing and body positivity.

 8. To the Bone (2017)